 + extend time to move orbs by 2 seconds

 |Horus is a flaming hot chicken who is jokingly referred to as KFC or other poultry puns.
 Jokes aside, Horus is an underrated leader who is capable of forming a 45.56x ATK / 2.25x RCV rainbow team.
 What makes Horus unique is the ability control his damage and recovery through active usage.
 Most rainbow teams do not have a built in RCV multiplier and is one of the main reasons they falter in higher tier content.

 Perhaps the reason why Horus is not as popular in today’s meta is due to the fact that 45.46x ATK on a rainbow team is not very game breaking (thanks Ra Dragon ) as you are unable to stack rows and may have limited access to TPA subs.
 In addition, Horus’s active skill is rather lacklustre and will mostly be used to trigger the additional damage component from your leader skill.
 On the bright side, Horus has double skill bind resist awakenings and will alleviate team building constraints when trying to achieve 100% immunity.

-Overall, Horus is a reasonable leader and is capable of clearing modest level content with the right investment, player skill, and luck.
+Overall, Horus is still a powerful leader and is capable of clearing high end content with the right investment, player skill, and luck.
 He is also a fantastic leader for those who are just starting out as you will be forced to improve your comboing and orb matching skills.